qaware/microservice-energy-consumption-benchmark/README.md

 ```shell
 source .devcontainer/workshop/codespace-setup.sh
 ```
-The ports tab should now show 4 port mappings.
+The ports tab should now mappings for the ports: 9142, 9143, 9573.
+Make the port visibility for port 9142 public, if it is not public already (use right click on the mapping).
+Open the mapping for the metrics page (port 9143) in the browser (right click on the mapping, first entry in context menu).

 #### Clone this repo into codespace
 Only required for when the codespace was newly created